roberth/nix/doc/libfetchers-implementation-status.md

 ## Overview

-This document tracks the progress of adding type-safe input structures to libfetchers, replacing the dynamic `Attrs`-based system with a compile-time verified three-state pattern (Unlocked → Locked → Final).
+This document tracks the progress of adding type-safe input structures to libfetchers.
+The goal is to use accurate types throughout libfetchers internals, relegating the dynamically typed `Input` (with `Attrs`) to the outer API boundary completely.

+**Architectural Goal**:
+- **Inner boundary**: All libfetchers internals use typed inputs exclusively
+- **Outer boundary**: `Input` class with `Attrs` exists only at API surface for backward compatibility
+- **Type system**: Three-state pattern (Unlocked → Locked → Final) enforced at compile time

 ## Completed Work